 Equestrian athletes are valuable assets to a school, so much so that some schools offer them scholarship money.
 Teams at some colleges are NCAA sanctioned—the same as basketball!

 And the best comeback yet: Offer to bring them to your barn for a lesson.

 While most of your friends won’t take you up on the offer, those who do will be believers as soon as they try to mount.

 At the end of the day, you will never convince some people that riding really is a sport.
 Just remember that you know something they never will: horses are the most fun exercise there is!

-This article originally appeared in the January/February 2018 issue of Young Rider Magazine.
+This article riding being a real sport originally appeared in the January/February 2018 issue of Young Rider Magazine.
 Click here to subscribe!